yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-offset/index.md

 <div class="boxed">
 <h3>✎ Exercise: Sibling employee salary</h3>
 <p>Practice is crucial in turning abstract knowledge into skills, making theory alone insufficient.
-The book, unlike this article, contains a lot of exercises; that's why I recommend <a href="https://antonz.gumroad.com/l/sql-windows">getting it</a>.</p>
+The book, unlike this article, contains a lot of exercises — that's why I recommend <a href="https://antonz.gumroad.com/l/sql-windows">getting it</a>.</p>
-<p>If you are okay with just theory for now, though — let's continue.</p>
+<p>If you are okay with just theory for now, let's continue.</p>
 </div>

 ## Department salary range